1⅓cupsThai sticky rice"sweet rice" or "glutinous rice"

 Notes

-One 14-oz can of coconut cream covers the entire recipe; use about three-quarters for the bloom and the remainder for the drizzle.
-Do not substitute lite coconut cream.
+One standard 14-oz can of full fat coconut cream for the full recipe (3/4th for the bloom and the remainder for the drizzle) - do not substitute lite coconut cream.

 For the best bloom, both the rice and coconut cream mixture should be very hot before combining.
 After folding, cover and let rest undisturbed for 20–25 minutes.